alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ## Education ##

 Adult education is common in Canada and there are many education programs available for adults.
 I wish to use adult education to train for a new job or to improve the skills I already have.
 [The Regina Open Door Society](http://rods.sk.ca/)  which was mentioned in the previous section also can offer me some courses about career skills.

+## Health ##

+Canada’s health insurance system is set up to respond to people’s need for health care rather than their ability to pay for it.
+Often referred to as medicare, the system is designed to make sure that all residents of Canada have reasonable access to health care from doctors and hospitals.
+Canada’s public health care system is funded through taxes and administered by the provinces and territories.

+To access health care under this system I must apply a health card issued by the government of the province or territory where I live as soon as possible when I arrive Canada.
+In order to apply Health Insurance card, I should fill the application form that can be found in an immigrant-serving organization in Saskatchewan.
+The required documents also include Permanent Resident Card, Passport, Confirmation of Permanent Residence and so forth.
+Then I can apply health card online [http://www.ehealthsask.ca/HealthRegistries/Pages/apply-for-health-card.aspx](http://www.ehealthsask.ca/HealthRegistries/Pages/apply-for-health-card.aspx)